airr-community/common-repo-wg/recommendations.md

 for a standard set of queries.

-Specific Recommendations for Common Datatypes and Existing Repositories of Related Data Types
+Specific Recommendations for Common Data Types and Existing Repositories of Related Data Types
 ---------------------------------------------------------------------------------------------

 **Recommendation 13: AIRR sequences for which epitopes are known should be deposited in the [Immune Epitope Database (IEDB)](https://www.iedb.org)**.
-Links should be maintained to associated data and metadata in INSDC databases (Recommendation 5) and a compliant AIRR data repository (Recommendation 6).
+Links should be maintained to associated data and metadata in INSDC databases (Recommendation 5) and an AIRR Data Commons compliant repository (Recommendation 6).

 **Recommendation 14: AIRR sequencing studies that fall within the scope of ImmPort should be registered there.**
-Links should be maintained to associated data and metadata in INSDC databases (Recommendation 5) and a compliant AIRR data repository (Recommendation 6).
+Links should be maintained to associated data and metadata in INSDC databases (Recommendation 5) and an AIRR Data Commons compliant repository (Recommendation 6).
 Links within ImmPort should also be maintained to other data types generated within the same study.